datagrok/opinions/DESIGN.md

 Guilty: OKCupid, Netflix

+Solution: All opinion data is representable by a common data structure, enabling algorithms to employ data from disparate sources.

 ### Proprietary, closed database

 In almost all of these systems, the data is locked up.
 We couldn't fix the problems or run our own calculation algorithms across it if we wanted to.
 If you spend an hour responding to an opinion survey, you have no ability to save those responses to answer similar questions on other or future surveys.

 Guilty: OKCupid, Netflix, Reddit, Digg, Slashdot, Google Plus, Facebook, ...

+Solution: We cannot stop services from closing their databases, but we can enable the creation of open ones.
+With popularity, services would have to adapt to what users prefer.

 ### Ambiguous metrics.